24 Things to Do in Lake Harmony, PA (That Aren’t Just for the Summer Crowd)

 • Accessibility: Golf carts available

-16. Thrills and Spills at Pocono Raceway
+16. Feel the Need for Speed at Pocono Raceway

-📍 Address: 1234 Long Pond Rd, Long Pond, PA 18334
+📍 1234 Long Pond Rd, Long Pond, PA 18334

 Nicknamed the "Tricky Triangle," Pocono Raceway is one of the few NASCAR tracks not owned by a major corporation.
 It hosts racing, concerts, and even drive-your-own-car events.